Break Through The Barriers to Learning

-The Family Educational Rights Privacy Act (FERPA) regulates disclosure of disability documentation and records maintained by Accessibility Services.
+The Family Educational Rights Privacy Act (FERPA) regulates the disclosure of disability documentation and records maintained by Accessibility Services.
 Under this Federal act, prior written consent by the student is required before Accessibility Services may release disability documentation or records.

 FERPA does establish several exceptions that allow the institution to disclose student records without the student's prior consent.
 Some of these exceptions are: